thuvh/monasca-ui/README.md

 ##Removing notification panel
 If you want to disable the notification panel copy over _70_remove_monasca_notification_panel to the openstack_dashboard/enabled directory

+## Style checks

+To check if the code follows python coding style, run the following command from the root directory of this project:

+    $ tox -e pep8

+## Coverage checks

+To measure the code coverage, run the following command from the root directory of this project:

+    $ tox -e cover

+## Unit tests

+To run all the unit test cases, run the following command from the root directory of this project:

+    $ tox -e py27

 #License

 Copyright (c) 2014 Hewlett-Packard Development Company, L.P.